Meet our Gerry Laboratory Research Team

 Activities in the Alan and Sandra Gerry Amyloid Research Laboratory at Boston University School of Medicine are directed by Lawreen Connors, PhD and include the Amyloidosis Reference Laboratory as well as basic research on amyloidosis, in collaboration with other laboratories at Boston University and elsewhere.

 The Amyloidosis Clinical Program coordinates the multidisciplinary evaluation of patients with amyloidosis by subspecialists who are expert in amyloid diseases.
-The Clinical Program works closely with the Stem Cell Transplant Program in the Section of Hematology-Oncology, Department of Medicine, directed by Vaishali Sanchorawala, M.D., and with the Clinical Trials Office.
+The Clinical Program works closely with the Stem Cell Transplant Program in the Section of Hematology-Oncology, Department of Medicine, directed by Vaishali Sanchorawala, MD, and with the Clinical Trials Office.
 Trials and treatment are available for all major forms of amyloidosis.
+John Berk, MD directs clinical trials for the familial forms of amyloidosis.